 IIoT, meanwhile, specifically targets manufacturing and other industrial organizations by creating connected networks of monitoring sensors, intelligent equipment and automated processes.
-The goal is to achieve transparent, agile and adaptable industries capable of responding to events as they occur and reducing the risk of potential manufacturing errors.
+The goal is to build industrial IoT solutions — based on sensors, data and connected devices — that support transparent, agile and adaptable industries capable of responding to events as they occur and reducing the risk of potential manufacturing errors.

-Here’s what this looks like in practice: Consider a sensor-driven supply chain that monitors the status and location of parts as they’re shipped to your production facility.
+Here’s what this looks like in practice as part of an IIoT maintenance strategy: Consider a sensor-driven supply chain that monitors the status and location of parts as they’re shipped to your production facility.
 Its integrated equipment devices are capable of executing automated tasks and reporting proactive maintenance concerns.
-Human-facing outputs allow workers to address concerns in real time — rather than waiting until production lines fail and output is reduced.
+Human-facing outputs allow workers to address concerns in real time — rather than waiting until production lines fail, downtime occurs and output is reduced.

 The IIoT Platform

 To effectively leverage the Internet of Things in manufacturing, you need a dedicated IIoT platform.
 This platform is a connected set of hardware and software tools that help monitor and unify IoT solutions for manufacturing.